 We want to create an Industry field witing the Deals app that will reference to the Industry field that already exists within the Account information.
 This will help us keep the information updated.
 If someone updates the Industry field in the Accounts, it will also update that of the Deals once we are done creating the Reference Join.
 When creating your new custom field, make sure to select 'Reference Join' as the field type.

 For the scenario described above, we will be referencing the 'Industry' field from the 'Accounts' tab so we need to first select 'Account' as the Reference Field.
 This will get us all the existing fields in the Accounts for us to select as the 'field' we will be referencing, in this case, 'Industry'.

 Once you are done setting up your field click the 'Save' button.

 And that is all!
-Whenever the Industry of an Account is updated, the Reference join field you just created under the deal will take the new value, as demonstrated in the animated GIF below.
+Whenever the Industry of an Account is updated, the Reference join field you just created under the deal will take the new value.

 Form sections is an amazing new feature that will enable you to organize the forms in your apps.
 As its name implies you will create sections for your forms and then assign fields to each of the sections.
 The result?
 Cleaner looking forms that organize your data by section.